Zeugma4242/home-assistant.io/source/_integrations/go2rtc.markdown

   description: The URL to the selfhosted [go2rtc](https://github.com/AlexxIT/go2rtc/) server
   type: string
 {% endconfiguration %}

+{% warning %}

+The `debug_ui` should only enabled during debugging as it will expose port 1984 without any authentication!
+Please disable the `debug_ui` immediately after debugging.

+{% endwarning %}

 More information about the go2rtc project can be found on GitHub: https://github.com/AlexxIT/go2rtc/